Jinghua is a full-time freelancer who offers a range of services in the realm of writing and culture. Full CV and references available upon request.

 Mentoring and workshops

-Jinghua runs a drop-in mentorship for writers starting out, called The Drop-In, and has also presented workshops on writing, editing, criticism and storytelling for Western Sydney University, RMIT University, Maribyrnong Community Centre, Sangam Festival, Editing Micro-Festival, Djed Press and The Suburban Review.
+Jinghua runs a drop-in mentorship for writers starting out, called The Drop-In, and has also presented workshops for Emerging Writers Festival, MEAA, Western Sydney University, RMIT University, Maribyrnong Community Centre, Sangam Festival, Editing Micro-Festival, Djed Press and The Suburban Review.
+Topics include writing, editing, criticism, storytelling, podcasting and freelancing.